hydroxide-js/hydroxide/packages/web/jsx-compiler/readme.md

-# web jsx compiler
+# hydroxide jsx compiler

-compiles the jsx to optimized web templates
+compiles the jsx to html templates

 ## scripts